tomfrankkirk/tomfrankkirk.github.io/TK_cv.md

 ## Employment

 * March - June 2020: Lead system integration engineer, OxVent, Oxford
-    * Key team member in developing Oxford University's emergency Covid-19 ventilator, of which the UK Government ordered 6,000 units.
+    * Oversaw system integration for Oxford University's emergency Covid-19 ventilator, of which the UK Government ordered 6,000 units.
+    * Also responsible for design verification data analysis, system calibration, and authoring multiple technical documents submitted to UK's healthcare regulator (MHRA).
-    * Partnered with Smith + Nephew UK for manufacturing, worked closely with their operations team to optimise manufacturing process down to 45 seconds per unit.
+    * Partnered with Smith + Nephew UK for manufacturing, worked closely with their operations team to reduce manufacturing time down to 45 seconds per unit.
-    * Also responsible for design verification test data analysis and authored all technical documents submitted to UK's healthcare regulator (MHRA).

 * 2017 - 2019: Bar manager, Magdalen MCR bar, Oxford
     * Responsible for staffing and stock levels of student bar, annual revenue ~£20k.

+* July 2014-19: Engineering tutor, multiple organisations
+    * Planned and delivered a maths and physics course to introduce students to university-level engineering
+    * Devised, budgeted and led practical projects to build a potato cannon and portable speakers
+    * Ran sports activities and sightseeing trips for students

 * 2012 - 2013: Maths teacher, Isle of Sheppey Academy, Kent
     * Recruited on a Teach First style program to a school in special measures to teach GCSE maths